 AI Development

-Here's the structure you need.
-Every GDPR-compliant chatbot follows this pattern:
+Every GDPR-compliant chatbot follows one pattern:

 User (browser) → Your Server → LLM API → Your Server → User

-Not this:
+Never this:

 User (browser) → LLM API directly

-The key principle: data flows through your server, not around it.
+One principle runs through all of it: data flows through your server, not around it.
 You're the data controller.
 Act like one.

 Choosing Your LLM Provider (The GDPR Way)